Bintang-Cahya/Dynamixel-Protocol/README.md

 * Reading and writing Dynamixel registers
 * Motion control
 * Torque and LED control
-* EEPROM and RAM configuration
+* Dynamixel configuration
-* Packet handling and checksum validation
-* REG_WRITE and ACTION instruction support
+* instruction command support

 Designed for STM32 projects using the HAL driver.